furious-programming/TreeStructInfo/README.md

 # Child nodes

 The nodes are used to group elements and creating tree structure.
-Also divided into **standard nodes**, that have the declaration and definition in the same place, and **referencing nodes**, that are defined outside of the tree body.
+Also divided into **standard nodes**, that have the declaration and definition in the same place, and **referenced nodes**, that are defined outside of the tree body.

 The body of the standard child node opens the line containing the keyword `node` and the name of the node: